J. Bennett Johnston: Notable achievements

 Johnston broke with his party in 1991 to authorize the use of military force in the Gulf War in Iraq.
-He also broke ranks to support the narrowly achieved confirmation of Clarence Thomas as associate justice of the United States Supreme Court.
-In 1987, Johnston had voted with his Democratic majority against President Ronald Reagan's choice of Robert Bork, former judge of the United States Court of Appeals for the District of Columbia Circuit Appeals, for elevation to the U.S. Supreme Court.
+He also broke ranks to support the narrowly achieved confirmation of Clarence Thomas as associate justice of the U.S. Supreme Court.
+In 1987, Johnston had voted with his Democratic majority against President Ronald Reagan's choice of Robert Bork, former judge of the U.S. Court of Appeals for the District of Columbia Circuit Appeals, for elevation to the U.S. Supreme Court.

 Johnston was one of the few Senate Democrats to vote against the Budget Act of 1993, which was strongly supported by President Bill Clinton.
 He repeatedly voted against the Balanced budget amendment and giving the President the line-item veto, both of which were measures strongly favored by fiscal conservatives in both parties.
 On foreign policy issues, he frequently voted with more liberal Democrats to terminate restrictions on travel to communist Cuba, and in support of the United Nations and foreign aid.
-Johnston was the only member of either chamber of the United States Congress to vote against a 1995 resolution to allow President of the Republic of China Lee Teng-hui, a Taiwanese politician, to visit the United States.
+Johnston was the only member of either chamber of Congress to vote against a 1995 resolution to allow President of the Republic of China Lee Teng-hui, a Taiwanese politician, to visit the United States.

-During his tenure as Chairman of the United States Senate Committee on Energy and Natural Resources, he was recognized as the nation's pre-eminent legislator on energy policy of the United States.
+During his tenure as Chairman of the Senate Energy and Natural Resources Committee, he was recognized as the nation's pre-eminent legislator on energy policy of the United States.
 One of his major concerns was the threat of anthropogenic climate change.

 Johnston was a firm advocate of the Flag Desecration Amendment.
 He opposed abortion and most gun control measures.

 In 1988, Johnston sought the position of Senate Majority Leader but lost to George J. Mitchell of Maine.
 From 1972 to 1987, Johnston served alongside fellow Democratic U.S. Senate member Russell B. Long, with whom he worked closely to deliver federal spending to Louisiana.
 Johnston and Long gained authorization of the Cane River National Heritage Area in Natchitoches Parish, Louisiana in 1994, which stimulated tourism in the region.
 Johnston delivered a eulogy at Long's funeral in 2003.